Dallas County Insurance Lawyer

 If you believe your insurance company is in breach of contract, then it’s within your best interest to obtain experienced legal representation with LeMaster & Ahmed PLLC.
 Our experienced insurance attorneys will work round the clock to ensure you obtain the best coverage possible.
 We have decades of insurance law experience we can utilize for your case.

 You can call us now at (888) 306-2119 to set up your first consultation with us.
 During your appointment, we will sit with you and evaluate your case.
 We will then discuss all your available legal options so you can receive the settlement you deserve.
-LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas and Fort Worth Metroplex area including Harris County, Dallas County, Galveston County, Montgomery County, Denton County, Tarrant County and Collin County.
+LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas County area including Irving, DeSoto, Lancaster, Farmer’s Branch and Garland.